namratachaudhary/namc.in/content/posts/Currying.md

 f a b c = a + b - c
 ```

-What if we wanted to generalize the operators in above function?
+What if we wanted to generalize the operators in the above function?
 That would make our operators a variable too.
 Right?
 Let's see a way to define a more generalized version of `f`, where `g` and `h` represent the operator-functions.

 ```hs
 let f g h a b c = a `g` b `h` c